leoshimo/vrs/assets/visuals/README.md

   `source/manicule.png`.
 CSS points it toward the tour label.
 - `readme-{light,dark}.{gif,png}`: README banners, rendered from the same sphere and lettering effects as the website, with transparent backgrounds.
 Light mode uses dark ink; dark mode uses light ink.
-PNGs serve reduced-motion readers.
+GIFs repeat a seamless twelve-second cycle; PNGs serve reduced-motion readers.
 - `sphere-{light,dark}.png`: the website's no-JavaScript/no-WebGL fallback.
 - `../vrs-venn.png` and `../vrs-venn-dark.png`: the influences diagram with only
   the exterior paper removed.
 Circle fills and intersections remain opaque.